The Ultimate Guide to the Westfjords of Iceland

 While traversing the Westfjords does require a lot of driving, renting a car and taking in the surrounding scenery proves that the journey can be quite as amazing as the destination.
 A great way to take in this vast region is on one of the many self-drive tours in the Westfjords, such as this epic 14-day self-drive tour of the Ring Road & the Westfjords.

-As there is so much do to in the area, we also recommend checking out some of the great accommodations available in the Westfjords that can function as a comfortable base of operation during your adventures in the region.
+As there is so much to do in the area, we also recommend checking out some of the great accommodations available in the Westfjords that can function as a comfortable base of operation during your adventures in the region.

 Due to its remoteness and relative lack of tourist traffic, there is less awareness of what sites the Westfjords hold.
 Many people are aware of the mighty Gullfoss waterfall in Iceland's southwest but have never heard of the magnificent waterfall Dynjandi in the Westfjords.
 The black-sand-beach Reynisfjara in South Iceland is famous, but its pink-sand relative Raudasandur on the Westfjords is virtually unknown.